Meningitis from Steroid Injections in Maryland

 Contact your doctor or health care provider immediately if you suffer any of the side effects related to fungal meningitis.
 If you are unable to get to a doctor’s office, call 911.

-Then call Plaxen & Adler, P.A. for a free consultation with an experienced medical malpractice attorney.
+Then call Plaxen Adler Muncy, P.A. for a free consultation with an experienced medical malpractice attorney.
 We will fight to ensure you or your loved ones are compensated, and there is no fee for our services unless you receive compensation.
 Contact our experienced medical malpractice attorneys at 410-730-7737 or contact us online.